 XANO takes a strategic approach to managing significant negative impacts related to its workforce.
 At Group level, this is mainly done through objectives in the Group-wide Sustainability Roadmap, while the operational responsibility for implementation lies with the respective Group companies.
+Under the decentralised governance model, the Companies take action based In addition to the ongoing communication within the individual Group companies, there is also a central whistleblowing scheme where employees can anonymously report any complaints or improper actions.
+This scheme ensures that all employees have a safe and confidential channel to raise issues that they feel require attention at Group level.

-Under the decentralised governance model, the Companies take action based on their specific circumstances and needs.
+on their specific circumstances and needs.
 Actions may include initiatives aimed at ensuring a positive working environment, fostering skills development, and promoting long-term employability.
 Monitoring is performed through communication at business unit level, and by follow-up on target attainment using the Group's internal reporting tools.